NDLANO/taxonomy-api/README.md

 ## `/subjects`

-A collection of school subject, such as physics, mathematics or biology.
+A collection of school subjects, such as physics, mathematics or biology.

 ### GET `/subjects`
 Gets a list of all subjects